 ME: I’m sorry—how are you this morning?

-HER: How do you think?
-Look at my foot, I dropped a can of tomato juice on it!
+HER: Not good, I dropped a can of tomato juice on my foot.

 ME: Ouch, I sure am sorry.
 So how long have you been here now, 6 months?

 ME: I take it you don’t like it anymore than when you moved in?

 HER: Too many do’s & don’ts.
 The woman who lives below me snores!

 ME: Yeah, the floors here are pretty thin.